-The Graph, a Web3 indexing and querying infrastructure platform, has invested $248 million into their core developer network over the last twelve months, the most recent of which was last week’s $60 million investment in infrastructure service, Semiotic AI, to accelerate research and development initiatives in cryptography and artificial intelligence.
+The platform has awarded $248 million to their core developer network over the last twelve months, the most recent of which was last week’s $60 million grant to infrastructure service, Semiotic AI, to accelerate research and development initiatives in cryptography and artificial intelligence.

-Director of The Graph, Eva Beylin, shared detailed insights in the potential impact the networks latest core developers, The Guild, could have on a multitude of sectors in the Web3 sphere, including decentralized finance (DeFi), the metaverse and decentralized autonomous communities (DAO’s) among others, stating:
+Director of The Graph Foundation, Eva Beylin, shared detailed insights into the potential impact the networks latest core developers, The Guild, could have on a multitude of sectors in the Web 3.0 sphere, including decentralized finance (DeFi), the metaverse and decentralized autonomous communities (DAO’s) among others, stating:

 “The Guild will collaborate with developers in The Graph ecosystem throughout the course of this four-year funding to develop new subgraph features and improve The Graph Node's querying capabilities, allowing developers to more quickly construct feature-rich apps using The Graph.”